hmhrex/flexget-deluge-dockerfile/README.md

 ## Configuration

-To understand how to configure Flexget, I recomment their [documentation](https://flexget.com/Configuration).
+To understand how to configure Flexget, I recommend their [documentation](https://flexget.com/Configuration).